Helpful prior learning:

 (Credit: Dialogue Earth)

-A bond is a way for a government or company to borrow money from investors.
+A bond is a way for a state or company to borrow money from investors.
 They promise to repay later with interest.

 Green bonds and blue bonds were created to make borrowing serve environmental goals.
 The key change is that the money raised must be used for clearly defined projects that benefit people and the planet.
 Green bonds usually support renewable energy, clean transport, or energy-efficient buildings.
 Blue bonds focus on protecting oceans and coasts, such as restoring coral reefs or improving local fisheries.